joostvanzwieten/cpp11-seminar/H04-conjugate-gradient/README.md

 otherwise `-1`.

 Use your implementation of the `Matrix` and `Vector` classes of [homework 3].
-Test the conjugate gradient method using a laplace matrix or any other symmetric positive definite matrix.
+Test the conjugate gradient method using a Laplace matrix or any other symmetric positive definite matrix.
 Unlike the previous homeworks you have to create a `CMakeLists.txt` yourself, e.g. copy the `CMakeLists.txt` from the previous homework and update the project name, executable name and source